syncfusion-content/windowsforms-docs/WindowsForms/DataGrid/Helpers.md

 ## GetHeaderIndex()

-In order to obtain the header row index of a SfDataGrid control, you can use the `GetHeaderIndex` method of the `DataGridIndexResolver` class.
+To obtain the header row index of a SfDataGrid control, use the `GetHeaderIndex` method of the `DataGridIndexResolver` class.
 This method returns the index of the header row in the SfDataGrid.

 Here is an example of how you can use this method to get the header row index in the SfDataGrid: